qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

      <ServiceException code="Service configuration error">Service unknown or unsupported</ServiceException>
     </ServiceExceptionReport>

-.. note:: As seen below, QGIS 3.16.x reports a Status 400 code, which correctly identifies the request has failed because there is no active http session.
-This is not a bug and indicates the server is functioning properly
+.. note:: As seen below, QGIS reports a Status 400 code, which correctly identifies the request has failed because there is no active http session.
+  This is not a bug and indicates the server is functioning properly.

 .. code-block::